klict/activepal-portfolio/README.md

     return extract_features_from_correspondents(correspodents)
 ````

-As last I have written a peace of code that converts activity labels to numbers so that the model can use it.
+Next, I am converting activity labels to binary categories so that model can use them.

 ````python
 features_dataset[activity_columns] = 0